The Blog

 an archive containing hundreds of articles, recipes and other resources for implementing AIP and living well with autoimmune disease

-AIP Stories of Recovery: Stephanie’s Recovery from Multiple Autoimmune Diseases
+AIP Stories of Recovery: Lana’s Recovery from Ankylosing Spondylitis

 AIP Stories of Recovery is a success story series about regular people from the Autoimmune Protocol community who are changing their lives using the protocol.
 Each month a new person is featured and readers have the opportunity to discover all the different health challenges that are being overcome by folks just like themselves on the same path.
 At Autoimmune Paleo we hope you’ll be inspired by, ...

-Annie’s AIP Kitchen: How She Manages Graves’ and Hashimoto’s in California
+Lili’s AIP Kitchen: How She Manages Multiple Autoimmune Diseases in Las Vegas

 AIP Kitchen Tour is a monthly feature in which we profile a member of the AIP community and their kitchen setup in hopes that it will further inspire us to get our kitchens organized and set up for success!
 We’ve interviewed folks who are making the AIP lifestyle a reality in everything from college dorms and small city apartments, to large households with non-AIP family members, and everything in between.
 Through these ...